Despicable-bee/BasicNetworkPathSim/README.md

 What we're seeing here is the entire `S4` node block, which just goes to show
     how much of a bottleneck that satellite connection truely is!

-## Concluding statement
-Most things in life are very complex to wrap your head around, but so long as
-    you rememeber these words from a philosopher that I can't remember the name of, you should be fine.

-> Any sufficiently complex task can be made simple with the right tooling and
->   knowledge.

-And to an extent, it holds true, imagine trying to do what we just did without
-    the computer and the internet!